jdgregson/PDSS/README.md

 ## Threat Model
 The goal of the Paranoid Digital Security Standard is to mount a successful defense against a threat actor who is:
- * well funded
+ * Well funded.
- * well organized
+ * Well organized.
- * highly skilled
+ * Highly skilled.
- * not concerned with or restricted by any laws
+ * Not concerned with or restricted by any laws.

 and has:
- * unlimited physical access to all of the account holder's devices
+ * Unlimited physical access to all of the account holder's devices.
- * deep knowledge of the account holder's account hierarchy and usernames
+ * Deep knowledge of the account holder's account hierarchy and usernames.

 ## Contents